Little Anthony and the Imperials: Reunion, new albums, and various Hall of Fame inductions (1992–2023)

-Later years: 2000 to present

-Gourdine, Collins, Wright, and Strain continued touring as "Little Anthony and the Imperials" until Strain retired in 2004 and Jenkins, for the second time, returned to take his place.
+The French electronic music duo Daft Punk sampled the group's 1977 recording of "Can You Imagine" for the track "Crescendolls".

+On January 14, 2009, it was announced that Little Anthony and the Imperials had been inducted into the Rock and Roll Hall of Fame.
+Gourdine, Wright, Collins, Strain, and Rogers were present to be honored.
+Deceased original Imperials member Tracy Lord was inducted posthumously; his sons accepted his Rock and Roll Hall of Fame induction on his behalf.
+The group was inducted by Smokey Robinson.

+Sammy Strain is one of the few artists in popular music history to be a double Rock and Roll Hall of Fame inductee, having been inducted with the O'Jays in 2005 and the Imperials in 2009.

+In October 2009, the group performed "Two People in the World" at the 25th Anniversary Rock & Roll Hall of Fame Concert.

 In 2010, Jenkins also retired, and was replaced by Robert DeBlanc.
-As of 2012, the Imperials were (along with the Dells), one of the few 1950s-era R&B groups still touring with the great majority of their original members (Gourdine, Collins, and Wright).
+In 2012, the Imperials were (along with the Dells), one of the few 1950s-era R&B groups still touring with a majority of their original members (Gourdine, Collins, and Wright).
+Imperials founder Collins retired from the group in late 2012 due to age and health reasons.

-Little Anthony and the Imperials released their first new LP in several years in October 2008, entitled "You'll Never Know", and they performed on the Late Show with David Letterman on August 26, 2008.
-The French electronic music duo Daft Punk sampled Little Anthony and the Imperials' 1977 recording of "Can You Imagine" for the track "Crescendolls".

-Imperials founder Collins retired from the group in late 2012 for age and health reasons.
 He still owns the trademark on The Imperials' name.
 He and Anthony were once married to twin sisters, Brenda Collins and Linda Gourdine, but Brenda and Clarence have since divorced.
 The Contemporary Christian Gospel Group The Imperials uses the name with Collins' permission.
 Gourdine's first wife was Judy Fouseca, with whom he had four children, and four more by his second wife, Linda.
-Strain, once married to singer Yvonne Fair (now deceased), is married to his second wife, DeBorah, and has two children, Vincent and Shawn.
 Original member Wright is married and has a daughter, Nicole.
 He is also a songwriter and producer.
 Original Imperials bass singer Glouster "Nate" Rogers is a cancer survivor.
 He has been married many years to wife Loretta.
 Original Imperials member Tracey Lord is deceased.